 Remember that the fans have a direction?
 Yes, it is not as easy as randomly mounting them onto the case.
 There is some science to placing them correctly:

 - You will want to create a good airflow inside the computer case.
-For example, fans to pull air in from the front, exit through the back of the case.
+For example, fans pull air in from the front, and exit through the back of the case.

 - Never “conflict” the direction of the airflow.
 E.G. Fans at the front, rear, and top all pulling air in – Hot air remains inside the casing and has nowhere to escape fast enough.

 Yes, fans do produce some humming noises.
 But when they are not properly mounted (or if your computer casing is badly designed) you will hear rattling and vibration noises.
 There are 3 things we can do to reduce this vibration:

 - Pad with computer case fan anti-vibration rubber gasket.